-The Library's passport services will be suspended throughout this closure; all appointments made before the start of the closure will be rescheduled upon reopening.
+The Library's passport services will be suspended throughout this closure; all appointments made before the start of the closure will be rescheduled once our passport facility services are reinstated.
 Renewals of expired adult passports issued within the last 15 years are still being processed by mail by the Department of State, with renewal forms and instructions available here.
 All other passport applications must be processed by a passport agency or acceptance facility.
 For more information on fees, how to obtain a passport, US citizenship, or current proof of identity, visit the Department of State website or call the National Passport Information Center at 877-487-2778.

-The Department of State has issued a Global Level 4 Health Advisory asking all US citizens to avoid international travel until futher notice.
+The Department of State has issued several travel advisories asking all US citizens to reconsider international travel until futher notice.
 The Centers for Disease Control and Prevention recommends travelers avoid all nonessential international travel during the COVID-19 pandemic due to the limited access to adequate medical care in effected areas.
 US citizens who are currently abroad should arrange immediate return to the US.
 Those who must travel during this time should refer to CDC's COVID-19 travel page before planning accomodations.

 Where can I turn to for financial support?

 Employees who lose their jobs or work hours because of COVID-19 are eligible for immediate unemployment benefits as mandated under Governor Sununu's Emergency Order #5 (link opens PDF).
 These residents are encouraged to seek more information about applying for and receiving unemployment benefits on the New Hampshire Employment Security webpage.